xgds/ansible-provision/README.rst

 - run: *provision-xgds.sh*

+Building a docker image:

+Right now these scripts are xgds_basalt specific.

+- docker-setup/Dockerfile gets the base ubuntu packages, pip and node packages gets xgds code and setup.
+- docker-setup/DockerfileBase just gets the base ubutntu packages, pip and node packages
+- docker-setup/DockerfileCheckoutPrep does the xgds code pull and setup

+Run this command in the docker-setup directory:

+docker build --file=DockerfileBase --compress --squash -t xgds-base .

-Status as of 2/24/17: Has been tested only with xgds_basalt.
-Provisions only a server w/o SSL and does not yet have scripts for docker provisioning.
+Status as of 6/6/17:  Has been tested with xgds_basalt and xgds_rp.
+Provisions server with SSL / development certs and has scripts for docker provisioning.